caffe-help/caffe.help-website/README.md

-This repository contains the code for the website http://caffe.help, a website intended to improve the documentation for the caffe deep learning framework.
+This repository contains the code for the website caffe.help, a website intended to improve the documentation for the caffe deep learning framework.

 It is based off of the